Aero-F1/F1-Wing-Basics/FrontWingBasics.md

 ## Parts of the Front Wing
 ![Fig03](https://github.com/user-attachments/assets/2ad1f00c-8cb4-4f29-a632-c2ff80115f69)

+- The front wing (or the main plane) is suspended from the nose and runs along the entire length of the Formula One car.
+To this main plane, adjustable flaps are attached, and at the ends of the main plane, the endplates are attached

 ### **Endplates**

 - They control the flow of air around the Formula One car by redirecting the airflow around the tires